didoslavov/rButler/README.md

 #### Client Setup

 Open a new terminal window/tab in the root directory of your project.
+Navigate to client directory:

 ```bash
 cd client
 ```

-To set up the client, run the following command:
+To set up the `client`, run the following command:

 ```bash
 ./client_setup.sh